A Robust Stackelberg Game for Cyber-Security Investment in Networked Control Systems: Introduction

 \section{Introduction}

-Cyber-physical security of network control systems (NCSs) is a critical challenge for the modern society \cite{McLaughlin2016,Dibaji2019,Mo2012,Book-DOS}.
-While research on NCS security has focused on false data injection and intermittent denial-of-service (DoS) attacks \cite{Dibaji2019,Mo2012,Book-DOS,Li2018TAC, Basar2019CPS-Survey, ZhuBasar2015Mag}, malicious destruction of communication hardware (e.g. circuit boards, memory units, and communication ports) \cite{McLaughlin2016} or persistent distributed DoS (DDoS) attacks (where selected targets are flooded with messages and are unable to perform their services) \cite{DDOS_link} have received relatively less attention.
-In reality, these attacks can cause more severe damage to the communication network of an NCS compared to data tampering and intermittent jamming as they tend to disable communication, and thus prevent feedback control, for an extended period of time, requiring expensive repairs or recovery efforts \cite{McLaughlin2016,DDOS_link}.
+Cyber-physical security of networked control systems (NCS) is a critical challenge for the modern society \cite{McLaughlin2016,Dibaji2019,Pasqualetti2013TAC,Mo2012,Book-DOS}.
+While research on NCS security has focused on false data injection and intermittent denial-of-service (DoS) attacks \cite{Dibaji2019,Mo2012,Book-DOS,Li2018TAC, Basar2019CPS-Survey, ZhuBasar2015Mag, Agupta2021} or stealing information from the cyber system using advanced persistent threats (APTs) \cite{Yuan_new2020}, malicious destruction of communication hardware (e.g. circuit boards, memory units, and communication ports) \cite{McLaughlin2016} or persistent distributed DoS (DDoS) attacks (where selected targets are flooded with messages so that they are unable to perform their services) \cite{DDOS_link} have received relatively little attention.
+In reality, these attacks can cause more severe damage to the communication network of an NCS compared to data tampering and intermittent jamming as they tend to disable communication and thus prevent feedback control for an extended period of time, requiring expensive repairs or recovery efforts \cite{McLaughlin2016,DDOS_link}.